jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JDCloud-Distributed-Service-Framework-Level-Agreements-SLA.md

 (9) Caused by force majeure and accidents;

-(10) Other unavailability caused not due to JD Cloud’s account.
+(10) Other unavailability caused not due to JD Cloud & AI’s account.

 ##### 2.13.2 **Compensation Scheme**

 1) The fault compensation will be made in the form of coupons which cannot be converted to cash.
-You shall abide by the rules for the use of coupons (including the duration of use, etc., which shall be subject to the relevant rules of coupon released by the Official Website of JD Cloud website).
+You shall abide by the rules for the use of coupons (including the duration of use, etc., which shall be subject to the relevant rules of coupon released by the Official Website of JD Cloud & AI website).

 2) The total amount of compensation shall not exceed **the corresponding monthly service charge you paid for this service within the corresponding substandard service month ** (The monthly service charge here excludes charges deducted by coupon, value voucher, service charge reduction and exemption, etc.)